 Y Combinator Startup Priceonomics Tells You How Much To Pay For Any Used Product You want the best price on things you buy second hand, but finding out how much you should pay is a hassle.
 Removing this friction from a lucrative part of the purchase funnel is the goal of Priceonomics.
 The first startup out of the winter 2012 Y Combinator batch, Priceonomics has crawled the web to compile its next-generation price guide.
+It launches today featuring 10 million prices on 50,000 products, and plans to expand across verticals soon.
 Here’s how it works.
+Let’s say you want to buy a TV on craigslist, a bike on eBay, or something from the TechCrunch holiday gift guide.
 Most listings I clicked had already been sold, but the site is designed for you to discover what you should pay, not necessarily where to buy.
 There’s also browsable price guides for specific product types.
 Used product price guides aren’t new, especially for cars, but Priceonomics does it right.
 I asked Flaxman why Priceonomics is different from existing price guides.
-Because it fits into the purchase funnel at the stage where people are clearly trying to buy something, the Priceonomics has big monetization potential.
-Update: I’ve heard back from the Priceonomics team and added several quotes to this article.

 RxAssist Finds Patient Assistance Programs for Discount Medicine Online Marketplace For Designer Fashion Boutiques FarFetch Raises $18M From Index Ventures FarFetch, and online marketplace for independent fashion boutiques, has raised $18 million in funding from Index Ventures, eVenture Capital Partners and existing investor Advent Venture Partners.
 This brings FarFetch’s total funding to $24 million.
 Launched in 2008, Farfetch.com is marketplace which brings independent fashion boutiques from Europe and North America under one roof.
-The London-based company offers a curated network of online boutiques from designer brands like Fendi, Gucci, and Chloé as well as from emerging designers.
 The company says its is currently seeing an annual sales growth rate of 204 percent.
 The new round of funding will be used to expand and deepen FarFetch’s brand and operational presence in its existing markets across Europe and North America, and for strategic growth efforts into new markets in the United States and Brazil and Asia.
 In particular, FarFetch is aggressively expanding to the U.S. 2012, and will be opening up an additional office in New York.

-Quotes Lightbank Backs Belly, A Customer Loyalty And Rewards Platform For Local Businesses A new Chicago-based startup is emerging today as a contender in the local business customer loyalty and rewards space.
+Lightbank Backs Belly, A Customer Loyalty And Rewards Platform For Local Businesses A new Chicago-based startup is emerging today as a contender in the local business customer loyalty and rewards space.
 Belly (formally Bellyflop) is hoping to replace those old punchcards you receive at local merchants.
 And the startup is debuting with an investment from Lightbank, the venture firm founded by Groupon co-founders Eric Lefkofsky and Brad Keywell.
+While the exact amount of the investment was not disclosed, we understand it is in the seven-figures.
 Belly wants to reinvent customer loyalty rewards through gamification and digital check-ins.
+But the startup has a slightly different take on how to achieve this.
 Merchants pay a monthly subscription unlimited Belly cards to hand out to customers, in-store marketing materials and secure access to customer data that reveals sales, points and redemption data, as well as insights into foot traffic and card usage patterns.
-On the consumer side, to check in, customers can scan their smartphone at an in-store iPad POS and with each check-in, you get closer to a specific milestone, and reward (as stipulated by the business).
 Belly faces competition LevelUp, Perka, PerkVille, PunchTab and others.